Skip to content

 New study shows: Reduction of raw materials in Germany is necessary and possible

-Berlin, 28.03.2024: Germany's industry consumes too many metallic raw materials at almost 80 million tonnes in 2022.
-In order to protect the climate and minimise environmental degradation and human rights violations, which occur again and again in metallic raw material supply chains, this consumption needs to be reduced.
+Berlin, 28.03.2024: With almost 80 million tonnes in 2022, Germany's industry consumes too many metallic raw materials.
+This consumption needs to be reduced in order to protect the climate and minimise environmental degradation and human rights violations, which are recurrent in metallic raw material supply chains.

-In the coalition agreement, the Federal Government announced that it would reduce the consumption of metallic raw materials – but did not implement this promise.
-A new study by the Berlin-based NGO PowerShift now shows how the reduction of raw materials can be achieved and in which sectors massive savings must be implemented.
+In the coalition agreement, the German government had announced that it would reduce the consumption of metallic raw materials, but did not deliver on this promise.
+A new study by the Berlin-based NGO PowerShift now shows how the reduction of raw materials can succeed and in which sectors massive savings must be implemented.

-“The Traffic Light Coalition is the first German government to commit to reducing primary raw material consumption.
-This is significant in terms of human rights violations and environmental disasters in mining supply chains", emphasises Michael Reckordt, resource expert at PowerShift.
+‘The Traffic Lights Coalition is the first federal government to commit to reducing primary raw material consumption.
+This is important in terms of human rights violations and environmental disasters in mining supply chains", stresses Michael Reckordt, raw materials expert at PowerShift.
 “In the meantime, the pressure to act is enormous.
-Germany must finally use less metallic raw materials – for the climate, the environment, human rights and to become independent from countries such as China and Russia.
-As PowerShift, we call for a raw material transition that decisively implements the reduction of primary consumption.”
+Germany must finally use fewer metallic raw materials – for the climate, the environment, human rights and to become independent of countries such as China and Russia.
+As PowerShift, we are calling for a raw material transition that will resolutely implement the reduction of primary consumption.”

-‘The ifeu Institut For PowerShift, has calculated the savings of metallic raw materials in different sectors.
+‘The ifeu Institute calculated for PowerShift the savings of metallic raw materials in different sectors.
 In the transport sector alone, almost 37 million tonnes of iron, aluminium, copper and nickel could be saved by 2050.
-In the construction sector, the savings potential is even up to 52 million tonnes over the same period", adds Maja Wilke, who is responsible for the study at PowerShift.
-“It is now important for the Federal Government to act swiftly and in a coordinated manner, e.g. within the framework of the National Circular Economy Strategy – but the Ministry of Transport and Building are also called upon to set the necessary course in their sectors.”
+In the construction sector, the savings potential in the same period is even up to 52 million tonnes", adds Maja Wilke, who is responsible for the study at PowerShift.
+“It is now important for the Federal Government to act swiftly and in a coordinated manner, e.g. as part of the National Circular Economy Strategy – but the Ministry of Transport and Construction are also called upon to set the necessary course in their sectors.”

 If you have any questions, please do not hesitate to contact: